Q&A

 Who decided where the wind park would be built?

-The wind park began as a local initiative, not least on account of the large-scale energy consumers located nearby.
-Here, local landowners and industry have joined together to harness natural resources on behalf of industrial development and social welfare.
 In 2014, the Municipality of Vefsn gave its support to the application.
 Following that, the project has been through a thorough licencing process with approval from the national authorities.
 In addition, an open democratic process over several years resulted in a large number of adjustments and improvements in response to suggestions from the local community.

 Will the development lead to increased grid rental costs?